Frank Hurley

 His artistic style produced many memorable images.
-He also used staged scenes, composites and photographic manipulation.
+He also used staged scenes, composites, and photographic manipulation.

-Early life
+Early life and education

-Frank Hurley was the third of five children to parents Edward and Margaret Hurley and was raised in Glebe, a suburb of Sydney, Australia.
-He ran away from home at the age of 13 to work on the Lithgow steel mill, returning home two years later to study at the local technical school and attend science lectures at the University of Sydney.
+Frank Hurley was born on 15 October 1885, the third of five children to parents Edward and Margaret Hurley and was raised in Glebe, a suburb of Sydney, Australia.
+He ran away from home at 14 to work as a fitter's handyman at the Lithgow steel mill, and then served an apprenticeship in engineering until he was 18.

-When he was 17 he bought his first camera, a 15-shilling Kodak Box Brownie which he paid for at the rate of a shilling per week.
-He taught himself photography and set himself up in the postcard business, where he gained a reputation for putting himself in danger in order to produce stunning images, including placing himself in front of an oncoming train to capture it on film.
+He bought his first camera from the foreman at the steel mill for 15 shillings, which he paid for at the rate of a shilling per week.
+He taught himself photography and soon bought other cameras.
+He began his photographic career at the age of 20, working for a postcard company in Sydney.